 All submissions must meet with the following requirements before being considered for publication.
 The decisions of the editors are final.

 - All sources used must be fully referenced.
-Please use Harvard Referencing.
+Please use Harvard Referencing, and avoid the use of footnotes or endnotes.
 For online resources that are not also catalogued publications, a URL (accompanied by the date the URL was accessed for the purposes of writing the article) are required.
 Articles which have not referenced using this style will be returned to the author for alteration.
-Some common sources are given as examples below, any referencing queries should be sent directly to Jessica Hand (Submissions Editor).
+Some common sources are given as examples below, any referencing queries should be sent directly to James Green (Submissions Editor).

 Balme, J. and Paterson, A. (2006).
 Archaeology in practice: a student guide to archaeological analysis.
 Oxford: Blackwell Publishing.

 Drewett, P.L.
 (2011).
 Field archaeology: an introduction.
 2nd edition.
 London: Routledge.